 What is Sales Enablement?

-To add value in every customer interaction you have to empower the sales team with the content, tools and know-how needed to succeed.
+To add value to every customer interaction you have to empower the sales team with the content, tools, and know-how needed to succeed.

 It is about customer experience

 Sales Enablement is not only a Sales function, nor a Marketing function.
 It is a discipline that covers all customer-facing departments.
 The primary goal of these departments should be to engage and to add value to the customer throughout the customer journey.
 By aligning your sales process with the buyer’s journey, customer experience and customer success become the foundation of your sales efforts.
 Engaging with the customer is essential in Sales Enablement, so it makes sense for customer experience to become the heart of your business.

 Sales Enablement was born from the need to ensure salespeople had the right knowledge to talk about products and services in a compelling way.

 I had a meeting with Nancy Nardin, a Sales technology

 expert, and founder of Smart Selling Tools about the past, the present, and the future of Sales Enablement.
 She has worked in technology sales her entire career and, studies the use and adoption of sales technology.
 Her view is that Sales Enablement was born from the need to ensure salespeople had the right knowledge to talk about products and services in a compelling way.
 Companies began training salespeople more often and certifying them on their knowledge and skills.
 More and more content was developed to support the training and certification process.